sharpen70/QSAT/README.md

-ASSAT
+QSAT
 =====
-This project is to improve ASSAT using our present study
+This project is for the experiment of query entailment of inconsistent ontology